What is Life Insurance?

 Types of life insurance – Traditional and Market linked

-One of the categories is “traditional life insurance plans” such as term insurance (pure protection), endowment and money back plans.
-Such plans offer multiple benefits in terms of life cover and returns, thus providing safety and security to the insured.
+Traditional Life Insurance plans offer multiple benefits in terms of life cover and returns, thus providing safety and security to the insured.
 These policies are considered risk-free.
 This is because they provide a fixed benefit (Cover Amount) in case of death of the insured person or at end of the term.
 Following are the three types of Traditional Life Insurance plans: